If your SSI check is lower than $735 per month, it may be because you are not paying your correct share of household expenses.

 What if I live in a room in a house owned by my mother, father, sister, etc?

 Yes.
-There are two exceptions:
+There are a few exceptions:

 One: Your spouse is allowed to pay your share of the rent or mortgage with no effect on your SSI check.
 You must be living with your spouse for this to not affect your SSI.